 Vessel replacement.
 (Section A) This is a replacement of one vessel or CPH with another vessel and the transfer of fishing histories and limited access permit eligibility from the old vessel or CPH to the new vessel.
 Please read the vessel replacement information on page two of the instructions prior to completing Section A. You must submit an Initial Vessel Application for the replacement vessel.

-Vessel Upgrade.
-(Section B) This is an increase in the vessel’s length and horsepower as the result of alterations made to the vessel.
-Note: There are no upgrade restrictions for vessels that hold only limited access lobster, Limited Access Northeast Multispecies Handgear, and/or limited access general category (LAGC) scallop permits.

 Confirmation of Permit History (CPH).
-(Section C) A CPH is required when a vessel that has been issued a limited access permit has sunk, been destroyed, or has been sold to another person without its permit history.
+(Section B) A CPH is required when a vessel that has been issued a limited access permit has sunk, been destroyed, or has been sold to another person without its permit history.
 Possession of a CPH will allow the applicant to maintain landings history of the permit without owning a vessel.

 Unless otherwise stated, the word “permit” means a limited access or moratorium permit.